 So what will the movie actually be about?
 Here’s a look at the details that have already been revealed, along with some educated speculation about where the new installment will go.

-As first reported by The Albuquerque Journal, the movie is currently going by the title Greenbrier and will be in production from mid-November 2018 through February 2019.
+As first reported by The Albuquerque Journal, the movie is currently going by the title Greenbrier and was in production from mid-November 2018 through February 2019.
 The project, according to a November report from The Hollywood Reporter, will “follow the escape of a kidnapped man and his quest for freedom.”
 THR in February reported that the feature-length film will be a sequel revolving around Aaron Paul‘s character Jesse Pinkman.

 With such a logline, it’s impossible to imagine the kidnapped man in question being anyone but Pinkman — the tortured loser who became Walter White’s meth-cooking protege — and it didn’t take long for SlashFilm to confirm this speculation to be true, writing, “Naturally, Aaron Paul is set to reprise the role.”